markomlikota/SMC-MT/VAR/README_SoftwareVAR.txt

   an improved version of the above, where the models to be estimated can be specified explicitly.
   In the above, the run folders are named "runX", and here there is the option to choose a name.
   Thus, in the runs of the actual model SV under different DGPs and SMCspecs, we have the folders "runX".
-  For the runs of the models SVxX with artificially increased runtimes, I chose the name "xrunX".
+  For the runs of the models SVxX with artificially increased runtimes, we chose the name "xrunX".

 main_VARSV_outputAnalysisOneSpec.jl :